zju3dv/NeuralRecon-W/README.md

 scripts/eval_pipeline.sh $SCENE_NAME $MESH_PATH
 ```

-Evaluation results will be saved in the same folder as the evaluated mesh.
+Evaluation results will be saved in the same folder with the evaluated mesh.

 ## Reconstructing custom data

-### Ddata preparation
+### Data preparation

-#### Auto generation
+#### Automatic generation

-We take any COLMAP workspace as input, a script is provided for autolmatically convert a colmap workspace into our data format:
+The code takes a standard COLMAP workspace format as input, a script is provided for autolmatically convert a colmap workspace into our data format:

 ```bash
 scripts/preprocess_data.sh